In this post, we’ll help you find the best things to do in Hakodate to make the most of your time here.

 This Japanese part was famous for its herring trade during the 18th and 19th centuries.
 It used to be an important central hub in the old days.

-To experience how this place looked like in those days, visit the Nakamura-ke Residence, a beautiful home constructed using cypress stone and wood.
+To experience what this place looked like in those days, visit the Nakamura-ke Residence, a beautiful home constructed using cypress stone and wood.

 It once belonged to a rich merchant and is quite well known since it was built with wood and stones without the use of any nails at all!